 Mixed-layer instability is an efficient mechanism to restratify the mixed layer (Boccaletti et al., 2007).
-For the determination of the mixed-layer depth, MLD, a $\Delta\sigma{\theta}=0.1$ kg m-3 criterion was used, i.e. MLD was defined as the depth where the potential density exceeds the surface density for the first time by $\Delta\sigma{\theta}$.
+For the determination of the mixed-layer depth, MLD, a $\Delta \sigma{\theta} =$ 0.1 kg m^{-3} criterion was used; i.e. MLD was defined as the depth at which the potential density exceeds the surface density for the first time by $\Delta \sigma{\theta}$.
 The domain-wide mean MLD decreases almost linearly from 12.7 m on 15 June to 5.1 m on 29 June.
-Hence, the mixed-layer is restratified, probably by mixed-layer instability.
-In order to exclude that symmetric instability drives the restratification, the relative frequency of occurrence, $p(Ri)=100 \cdot n(Ri<1)/N$, was computed.
-This quantity drops from 23.2 to 4.0 % within the first day of the integration and decreases thereafter slowly to 1.4 % on 29 June.
+Hence, the mixed layer is restratified, probably by mixed-layer instability.
+In order to exclude the possibility that symmetric instability drives the restratification, the relative frequency of occurrence, $p(Ri) = 100 \cdot n(Ri < 1)/N$, was computed.
+This quantity drops from 23.2% to 4.0%within the first day of the integration and slowly decreases thereafter to 1.4 % on 29 June.
 Hence, after about one inertial period, $Ri \ge 1$ almost everywhere, which makes symmetric instability unlikely.
-This is in accordance with Haine and Marshall (1998) who state that "symmetric instability rapidly generates a layer with vanishing potential vorticity (Ri=1), but non-zero vertical stratification.
+This is in accordance with Haine and Marshall (1998), who state that "symmetric instability rapidly generates a layer with vanishing potential vorticity (Ri = 1), but non-zero vertical stratification.
 Thereafter a nonhydrostatic baroclinic instability develops ...".